ajaygtm/Moneyballing-Bank-Marketing/README.md

 4. 	**Boosting algorithm:** eXtreme Gradient Boosting (XGBoost)

 The algorithms were assessed using test accuracy, AUC and F1 Score.
-**Random forest** performed the best among the four algorithms considered with **87.41% test accuracy, 71.08% AUC and 0.4723 F1 Score**
+**Random forest** performed the best among the four algorithms with **87.41% test accuracy, 71.08% AUC and 0.4723 F1 Score**

 ## Result

-The prediction result on the test data using the **Random Forest algorithm** is stored in the **result.csv** file.
+The prediction on the test data using the **Random Forest algorithm** is stored in the **result.csv** file.
 It is avaiable in the data folder.

+### Note
+**R Code** for each step is provided separately in the respective folders along with the README file.
+Also, **complete R Script** (with comments) for this whole project is also provided here for convenience.